TEACPS/TEACPS/README.md

 These additional examples are more high-level and focus on specific sensors.
 They are also based on the ESP32 microcontroller and the Arduino framework.

 - [PulseOximeterAndHeartRateSensor](PulseOximeterAndHeartRateSensor/README.md) – Reading pulse oximeter and heart rate data from a MAX30102 sensor
+- [PulseOximeterSparkfun](PulseOximeterSparkfun/README.md) – Reading pulse oximeter and heart rate data from a Sparkfun sensor
 - [PulseSensor](PulseSensor/README.md) – Reading pulse sensor data (very basic example)

 ## License